-This post is part of the series African Americans and the clothes free community
+- Black to the future:Naturism,nudism, and clothes free living African Americans and the clothes free community

 - From sacred to profane The Hottentot Venus effect – Naturism,nudism and clothes free living African Americans and the clothes free community

-- Black to the future:Naturism,nudism, and clothes free living African Americans and the clothes free community (Current)
+- The African Continent Naturism, Nudism and clothes free living – African Americans and the clothes free community

 “Being a naturist, I chose to experience my nudity outdoors in natural environments and indoors within communities of diverse people in non sexual environments.
 For me, it’s a choice to openly and intimately experience myself in every season.
 I openly and intimately embrace all of the elements: air, fire, water, earth.
 And I commit to maintaining practices of self-love and self-acceptance through all the seasons of my life.
 I chose to have my first naturist experience during a time in my life when I was consciously seeking and exploring personal, spiritual and tangible liberation and freedom.”
 Jasmine Burems – Honey & Gold – The Goddess Lifestyle

 So where do we stand?
 What is the current state of the relationship between African-Americans and the clothes free community?
 Is the clothes free community and the practice of clothes free living an inherently a white European practice?
 I wish I could say the state of the union was strong.
 However, despite the previously unknown to be rich historical connection between people of African descent and naturism/clothes free living, the best I can say from my research and experience is, it is tenuous but reclaimable.